The possibilities are tantalizing.

 In essence, the fungi do the work; they are the manufacturing process.
 The roots of mushrooms, called mycelium, form an interwoven network that feeds on organic waste and can be molded into practically any shape.
 Grown in rectangular boxes with an organic substance to feed on, such as sawdust or cornhusks, the mycelium will proliferate and form bricks.
 The process takes days or a couple of weeks depending on the desired density.
 Each brick is then dried to kill the organism, otherwise it will continue to grow and, yes, produce mushrooms.

-Fungi as literally the building material of the future is an agenda to be watched, and just in case you would like to dabble in this new technology Ecovative has made that possible with their Grow-It-Yourself kits.
+Fungi as literally the building material of the future is an agenda to be watched, and just in case you would like to dabble in this new technology Ecovative has made that possible.